sonic-net/sonic-swss/doc/swss-schema.md

-    key             = WARM_RESTART:name         ; name is the name of SONiC docker or "system" for global configuration enable          = "true" / "false"          ; default value as false
+    key             = WARM_RESTART:name         ; name is the name of SONiC docker or "system" for global configuration enable          = "true" / "false"          ; default value as false timer           = 1*4DIGIT                  ; timer to determine when reconciliation is done, in seconds.

 ## State DB schema